History of Saturday Night Live: Dick Ebersol years

 Dick Ebersol served as the new executive producer for SNL from 1981 to 1985.

 Although some executives suggested SNL be cancelled, Brandon Tartikoff, who succeeded Silverman as network chief in mid-1981, believed the show's concept was more important than its financial performance and decided to keep it on the air.
-He turned to Dick Ebersol to take over as producer, who sought Michaels' approval in order to avoid the same staff sabotage that had plagued Jean Doumanian's tenure.
+He turned to Dick Ebersol to take over as producer, who sought Michaels's approval in order to avoid the same staff sabotage that had plagued Jean Doumanian's tenure.
 To reconnect with the Michaels era, Ebersol re-hired Michael O'Donoghue as head writer and fired most of Doumanian's hires, keeping only Eddie Murphy and Joe Piscopo.
 He initially pursued John Candy and Catherine O'Hara from SCTV for the new cast.
 While Candy declined, O'Hara accepted, before changing her mind after a heated production meeting where O'Donoghue berated the cast and writers.
 O'Donoghue himself was soon fired after creating chaos on set and proposing radical changes, including attempting to fire announcer Don Pardo live on air.

 Ebersol's first episode aired on April 11, featuring Chevy Chase on Weekend Update and an Al Franken commentary that humorously suggested it was time to "put SNL to sleep".
 Seeking to remind viewers of the original era, Ebersol allowed Franken's mock-serious segment to air.
-However, Ebersol's approach differed markedly from Michaels'.
+However, Ebersol's approach differed markedly from Michaels's.
 His sketches leaned towards more accessible, broad comedy, which alienated some long-time fans, writers, and cast members.
 Tim Kazurinsky described Ebersol's style as favoring "lowest common denominator" content.
 Ebersol focused on appealing to younger viewers, and discouraged sketches longer than five minutes in order to maintain their attention.
 His distaste for political humor led the show to largely avoid jokes about President Ronald Reagan during his time as showrunner.

 Eddie Murphy was one of the few breakout performers during this time period.